-The Board approved an amendment to the DSU Plan in 2020 to allow directors who are also members of management to elect to receive all or part of their short-term incentive payments in the form of DSUs.
-If so elected, all or part of the annual bonus can be settled by dividing the elected amount by the weighted average trading price of Shares on the Toronto Stock Exchange for the last five trading days prior to the conversion date.
-The conversion date is the date on which any cash portion of the annual bonus would have been paid and is at least five trading days after the public release of year-end or interim results.
+In 2020, the Board approved an amendment to the DSU Plan to allow directors who are also members of management to elect to receive all or part of their short-term incentive payments in the form of DSUs.
+If so elected, all or part of the annual discretionary bonus can be settled by dividing the elected amount by the weighted average trading price of Shares on the TSX for the last five trading days prior to the conversion date.
+The conversion date is the date on which any cash portion of the annual discretionary bonus becomes payable, which must be at least five trading days after the public release of year-end or interim results.

-Allowing directors who are members of management to elect to receive a portion of their compensation in the form of DSUs further aligns the interests of such directors with those of the Shareholders and any DSUs held by such individuals are counted toward the Executive Share Ownership Guidelines, as further described under the heading Equity Compensation Plan Information on page 27.
+Allowing directors who are members of management to elect to receive a portion of their compensation in the form of DSUs further aligns the interests of such directors with those of the Shareholders and any DSUs held by such individuals are counted toward the Executive Share Ownership Guidelines, as further described under the heading Equity Compensation Plan Information on page 28.